-- 3.18.1 Section 38(2) of the Localism Act 2011 requires the Council to set out policies on the relationship between the remuneration of its chief officers and that of other staff.
-The Code of Recommended Practice for Local Authorities on Data Transparency defines the "pay multiple as the ratio between the highest paid salary and the median average salary of the whole of the authorities' workforce". - 3.18.2 The report on Fair Pay in the Public Sector highlights that in general terms, the multiple indicating the relationship between the pay of the Chief Executive and the pay of the general workforce in a local authority is significantly lower than for organisations of similar size, turnover and complexity in the private sector.
+- 3.18.1.
+Section 38(2) of the Localism Act 2011 requires the Council to set out policies on the relationship between the remuneration of its chief officers and that of other staff.
+The Code of Recommended Practice for Local Authorities on Data Transparency defines the "pay multiple as the ratio between the highest paid salary and the median average salary of the whole of the authorities' workforce". - 3.18.2.
+The report on Fair Pay in the Public Sector highlights that in general terms, the multiple indicating the relationship between the pay of the Chief Executive and the pay of the general workforce in a local authority is significantly lower than for organisations of similar size, turnover and complexity in the private sector.
 The report indicates that typically the pay of the Chief Executive of a London Borough is approximately eight times that of the median pay of all staff (chart 2A, page 33, Fair Pay in the Public Sector).
-In 2016/17, the gross pay of the Chief Executive was 7.6 times the median pay for the whole of the Council's non-schools workforce.
-For the past six years, the Chief Executive has declined to accept his contractual entitlement to a performance related increase in salary up to 10%.
-Consequently, the level of the multiple could change in the event that the Chief Executive opted to accept any entitlement to a non-consolidated performance related payment that might arise in future years.
-The multiple for 2016/17 will be published in the annual accounts. - 3.18.3 To ensure the Council continues to offer a competitive remuneration package to staff at all levels in the organisation, the Council periodically undertakes a benchmarking exercise to ensure that potential pay levels remain aligned with the median pay of other London Boroughs.
+In 2018/19, the gross pay of the Chief Executive was 6.4 times the median pay for the whole of the Council's non-schools workforce. -The multiple for 2018/19 will be published in the annual accounts.

+3.18.3.
+To ensure the Council continues to offer a competitive remuneration package to staff at all levels in the organisation, the Council periodically undertakes a benchmarking exercise to ensure that potential pay levels remain aligned with the median pay of other London Boroughs.

-3.19 Shared services
+3.19.
+Shared services